 - Divide the chopped vegetables, beans, and cheese among the 12 wells of the muffin tray.
 Pour in the egg into each muffin cup, filling almost to the top.
 Stir each well with a fork to coat vegetables and beans with the eggs.

 - Bake for 25 minutes, or until egg muffins rise and set.
 Allow eggs to cool for 5 minutes in the pan, then run a knife around the edge of the wells and remove with a spoon.

-To freeze muffins, place in a single layer on a cookie sheet and place in the freezer for 2-3 hours, until frozen solid.
+To freeze muffins, place in a single layer on a cookie sheet and place in the freezer for 1-2 hours, until frozen solid.
 Transfer to a gallon-sized freezer bag and store for up to 3 months.
-To reheat, thaw overnight in the refrigerator and bake at 350 °F for 6-8 minutes until heated through (recommended) or heat in microwave for 1 minute.
+(Alternatively, store individually in a 4-ounce freezer friendly container, suggestion below.)
+To reheat, thaw overnight in the refrigerator and bake at 350 °F for 6-8 minutes until heated through (recommended) or heat in microwave for 45-50 seconds.